Scroll Down Scroll to Top

 “The Grand Orchestra blew me away with its versatility,” said Donovan Bankhead, Vice President of Springfield Music in Springfield, Missouri, and a member of NAMM’s retail panel.
 “Most Jumbos are a one-trick pony, but the new Taylor Grand Orchestra proved to have more dynamic versatility and superb ergonomics, while still retaining the power and volume of a traditional Jumbo.”

 Another development for 2013 that was showcased abundantly throughout our room was the integration of non-cutaway acoustic models into the standard line.
 Of the orders placed by independent dealers at the show, more than half were non-cutaway models.
-Elsewhere in the room, our spectacular Build to Order wall was never lonely, attracting waves of admirers who were eager to indulge our latest batch of tantalizing custom acoustic configurations.
+Elsewhere in the room, our spectacular Build to Order wall was never lonely, attracting waves of admirers who were eager to indulge our latest batch of tantalizing custom guitar configurations.
 (For a closer look at a few, turn the page.)
 At another nearby wall, headphones-clad players noodled blissfully on our electrics with the help of several listening stations.

 Showtime